microconfig/microconfig/README.md

 ## Temp properties

-If you want to declare temp properties that will be used for placeholders and you don't want them to be included in a result config file, you can declare them with `#var` keyword.
+If you want to declare temp properties that will be used by placeholders only and you don't want them to be included in the result config file, you can declare them with `#var` keyword.

 **oracle-common/application.properties**
 ```properties